gucci-ninja/Soft-Eng-Lecture-Notes/4A/4AA4/README.md

 - instructions have a format
 - final target depends n the sub_target and other source files
 - if you're trying to build a certain target and it depends on a .c file. if there is a change in that .c file then you will need to recompile
-- if you run make final_target, the inctruction will ge run
+- if you run make final_target, the inctruction will be run

 ```bash
 final_target: sub_target final_target.c